ian-r-rose/ian-r-rose.github.io/content/2015-09-13-buckingham-pi-qualitative.md

 Which one is more appropriate for trying to learn about the velocity of the fluid?

 The answer, you may not be surprised to learn, is that both are important.
-Moreover, the most useful way of looking at this problem is by looking at the ratio of the two different "scales."
+Moreover, the most useful way of looking at this problem is to compare the relative size of these two different fluid velocity scales.
-How the fluid behaves is determined by this ratio: if the driving velocity is much larger than the natural fluid velocity scale, the Couette flow will look very different than if the driving velocity is much smaller than the fluid velocity scale.
+How the fluid behaves is determined by this comparison: if the driving velocity is much larger than the natural fluid velocity scale, the Couette flow will look very different than if the driving velocity is much smaller than the fluid velocity scale.

+We can express this comparison mathematically by calculating the ratio of the two velocity scales.
 In fact, this ratio is so important for the Couette flow setup (and others like it) that it goes by a special name, the Reynolds number: